ADSCIAN/ssalib/README.md

 > [!NOTE]
-> This repository contains a beta development version of SSALib.
+> This repository contains a beta version of SSALib.

 ## Overview

-The Singular Spectrum Analysis Library (SSALib) is a Python package implementing the basic Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique.
+The Singular Spectrum Analysis Library (SSALib) is a Python package implementing the Singular Spectrum Analysis (SSA) univariate timeseries decomposition technique.
 It relies on different Singular Value Decomposition (SVD) methods from existing Python scientific packages and provides a convenient API along with plotting capabilities.